 Disclosure: This post does contain affiliate links that I earn a small commission for at no extra cost to you.
 Any purchases you make through my links help keep the site running.
 Thanks in advance for your support!

-What to see in the Natural History Museum in London
+History of the Natual History Museum in London

 As the collection grew, more space was needed, and in 1881 the Natural History section received a new building, designed by Alfred Waterhouse in a Romanesque style.
 However, the NHM only became officially independent in 1963.